fpicalausa/remove-stale-branches/README.md

 You can run the tool locally by:
 1. Set `GITHUB_TOKEN` in a .env file with a PAT with correct access
-2. Edit `src/cli.ts` as needed to poin to the correct repo
+2. Edit `src/cli.ts` as needed to point to the correct repo
 3. Run `src/cli.ts` under `ts-node` as follows:

     ```shell